 Learn more about owing income taxes because of the CERB.

-Understanding the CRA’s Targeted Interest Relief Program for CERB Recipients.
+Understanding the CRA’s Targeted Interest Relief Program for CERB recipients.

 The Canada Revenue Agency (CRA) announced it is offering targeted interest relief for the 2020 income tax year to Canadians who received COVID-related income support benefits.